Declare state of emergency on Oyo State Hospitals, Nigeria

 The state hospital management service had no single Emergency Medical Service qualified staff on his employment.

 The state health and medical situation requires a complete overhaul and state of emergency declared for necessary upgrade.

-Gaphar Ojetola needs your help with “Nigerian National Assembly: Declare state of emergency on Oyo State Hospitals, Nigeria”.
-Join Gaphar and 404 supporters today.
+Aminah Ojetola needs your help with “Nigerian National Assembly: Declare state of emergency on Oyo State Hospitals, Nigeria”.
+Join Aminah and 404 supporters today.